What Is A Purchase Order?

 The invoice either confirms the payment that was sent before the merchandise shipped or includes the payment due date if money wasn’t sent first.
 John checks the invoice to make sure it matches the purchase order, then checks the packing slip to make sure all items ordered were received, and payment is only issued for items ordered and received, in a process known as three-way matching.

 Purchase Orders are often confused with other types of documents too.
-It is important to understand the differences between purchase orders and contracts, and the differences between purchase orders and work orders.
+It is important to understand the differences between purchase orders and contracts, the differences between purchase orders and work orders, and the differences between purchase orders and sales orders.